16 Fun Things to do in Myrtle Beach with Kids (adult’s love these too)

 Be sure to take some macaroons home with you when you go.
 They are truly delicious!

-Where to Stay in Myrtle Beach – great family resort
+Where to Stay in Myrtle Beach

-Island Vista Resort, Myrtle Beach family accommodation
+family enjoying Island Vista Resort,

 Island Vista Resort – awesome family accommodation in Myrtle Beach